Mokoliʻi: Flora and fauna

 Both wildlife and plants of Mokoliʻi have been affected by the presence of non-native species, in particular the black rat and yellow crazy ant.
 Although other species of birds previously nested there, the wedge-tailed shearwater is the only species of bird that nests on Mokoliʻi.
 Seventy-two species of plants have been identified, the majority of which are invasive non-native species.
 Native plants thrive in the coastal margins and include ahu awa (Cyperus javanicus), naupaka (Scaevola taccada), and ilima (Sida fallax).
 Invasive plants which dominate the slopes are Lantana camara, Spanish needles (Bidens alba var. radiata), and christmasberry.
-The island was designated as a critical habitat for Carter’s panicgrass (Panicum fauriei var. carteri) by the U.S. Fish and Wildlife Service (USFWS) in 1983.
+The island was designated as a critical habitat for Carter's panicgrass (Panicum fauriei var. carteri) by the U.S. Fish and Wildlife Service (USFWS) in 1983.
 In 2002, the USFWS initiated a program to eradicate rats from Mokoliʻi.

 History

+The U. S. Exploring Expedition of 1840 drew up a chart of Kaneohe Bay Harbor where it labeled Mokoliʻi as "Namu Island".

 Mokoliʻi was under private ownership until the 1970s, when the City and County of Honolulu purchased it.